thurn/dungeonstrike/notes/skeleton.md

 ✮: Raise the portcullis.

 ### Gate Towers
 *Two towers stand above the gate, extending up into the mist.*

-The Master can place Creatures into the tower, in which case they get +4 to hit rolls but cannot make melee attacks.
+Creatures can be placed into the tower, in which case they get +4 to hit rolls but cannot make melee attacks.

+### Lower Courtyard
+*Walls of solid ice enclose this courtyard.
+An opening in one wall leads to a spiral staircase made out of sculpted ice.*

+Creatures can be placed on the staircase.
+Melee attacks made on the staircase must pass a Agility[15] check or the attack is prevented and the attacker takes 1d4 damage.

+### Stables
+*This place stinks of some kind of droppings and rotted flesh.
+Cracked bones cover the floor.*

+**Treasure**: Four fine bridles are kept here, embellished with jade, worth 500 gp each.

 ## Threats [18]